 *NOTE: When a student suspects that another student has violated the Academic Integrity policy, a report should be made to the appropriate faculty member or college/school.

-(Excluding complaints involving OED-3, Sexual Harassment and Misconduct Policy)
+(Excluding complaints involving OED-3, Sexual and Gender-Based Harassment and Misconduct Policy)

 A student or organization may appeal the decision and/or sanction(s) rendered by the University Conduct Officer or University Hearing Board to the University Appellate Board.
 The appeal must be in writing and received within seven business days from the date of the sanction notification informing the student/organization of the decision and the sanction(s) imposed.
 Once an appeal is submitted, a “stay of sanction” (meaning that the sanctions do not have to be completed until the appeal is resolved) is issued.
 In some cases, a stay of sanction may not be granted due to the seriousness of the case.
 Students/organizations will be informed by a Conduct Officer if their sanctions will be enforced during the appeal process